Breast-feeding nutrition: Tips for moms

 Certain foods and drinks deserve caution while you're breast-feeding.
 For example:

 - Alcohol.
 There's no level of alcohol in breast milk that's considered safe for a baby.
 If you drink, avoid breast-feeding until the alcohol has completely cleared your breast milk.
-This typically takes two to three hours for 12 ounces (355 milliliters) of 5 percent beer, 5 ounces (148 milliliters) of 11 percent wine or 1.5 ounces (44 milliliters) of 40 percent liquor, depending on your body weight.
-Pumping and dumping doesn't speed the elimination of alcohol from your body.
+This typically takes two to three hours for 12 ounces (355 milliliters) of 5% beer, 5 ounces (148 milliliters) of 11% wine or 1.5 ounces (44 milliliters) of 40% liquor, depending on your body weight.
+Before you drink alcohol, consider pumping milk to feed your baby later.

 - Caffeine.
 Avoid drinking more than 2 to 3 cups (16 to 24 ounces) of caffeinated drinks a day.
 Caffeine in your breast milk might agitate your baby or interfere with your baby's sleep.